maheshk691/RiderIN/FAKE_OTP_TESTING_GUIDE.md

 #### User/Driver Registration:
 1. Go through the registration flow
-2. Enter `1234` for OTP verification
+2. Enter `1234` for OTP verification, or use fake registration endpoints to skip OTP entirely
+3. For even faster testing, directly call POST `/api/v1/otp/test/register-user` or `/api/v1/otp/test/register-driver` with phone_number
-3. All steps should work seamlessly
+4. All steps should work seamlessly

 #### Email Verification:
 1. During driver registration, enter any email